garimasingh128/profext/code-of-conduct.md

 ## EXPECTED BEHAVIOR
 Don't just support your colleagues on demand, be proactive.
 Offer your help if you notice that a team member is struggling with a problem or otherwise needs help.
 Be careful not to be too patronizing or disrespectful.
 When someone turns to you for help, always be open, listen and try to put yourself in the position of your counterpart.
 If you don't have time because of a deadline, let the person know and tell them openly when you have time or maybe refer a team member who is just as familiar with the topic.

-The team of `SCI-20` are expected to be thoughtful and considerate towards others.
+The team of `profext` (part of `SCI-20`) are expected to be thoughtful and considerate towards others.
 In this way we contribute to a collaborative, positive and healthy environment in which the team must:

 - Be inclusive
 - Be collaborative